Obesity is less common in more equal societies.

 Wilkinson RG, Pickett KE.
 The Spirit Level.
 Penguin.
 2009.
 Buy the book from Amazon.

-You can donate online now, using PayPal to make a secure credit or debit card payment.
+You can donate online now, using a secured credit or debit card payment.

 The Equality Trust32-36 Loman StreetLondon, SE1 0EHUnited Kingdom+44 (0)20 7922 7926